MostafaHaboba/tower-of-hanoi-project/README.md

 - AI solutions: For users seeking assistance or optimal solutions, our game offers AI-driven algorithms to solve the Tower of Hanoi puzzle, showcasing different strategies and approaches.
 - Educational tool: Our project serves as an educational tool for learning about algorithms, recursion, and problem-solving techniques in the context of the Tower of Hanoi puzzle.

-## Installation

-To run the Tower of Hanoi game on your local machine, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/MostafaHaboba/tower-of-hanoi-project.git`.
-2. Navigate to the project directory.
-3. Open the `index.html` file in your web browser to launch the game.

 ## Usage

 - Select the number of disks and difficulty level from the game menu.